Sean-Leishman/Bespoke-Tart/docs/implementation.md

 - [ ] Put more consideration into choice of learning rate
 - [ ] Show results within ipynb via graphs
 - [ ] Integrate some system that separates model results based on date/type -> could just be done manually or by default with datetime.
+- [ ] Implementation of tokenzier in order to train the vocabulary

 ## Data
 ### HCRC